It is a challenge to be forgiving and kind to someone who hurts you. It is easy to get revenge to make that person feel the hurt that you experienced.

 Release the grudge!
 God is the judge!

 Prayer: God I thank you for forgiving me of my sins and accepting me into your family.
 I repent for holding onto past hurt, rehearsing it, and judging.
 God, I pray for the people that hurt me.
 I release unforgiveness and give it over to you.
+Father forgive them for they know not what they do.
 God, I thank you that your vengeance and judgement is just.
 I trust you.
 In Jesus name, Amen!